Pternistis

+Taxonomy

 The genus Pternistis was introduced by the German naturalist Johann Georg Wagler in 1832.
 The name is from the Ancient Greek pternistēs meaning "one who strikes with the heel".
 The type species was designated by the English zoologist George Robert Gray in 1841 as the Cape spurfowl (Pternistis capensis).

 Most of the species within the genus formerly included "francolin" in their common name.
 Beginning in 2004 various ornithologists have recommended that it would be clearer to restrict the use of "francolin" to members of the genus Francolinus and closely related genera (Peliperdix, Ortygornis, Campocolinus, Scleroptila) and to use "spurfowl" for all members of the genus Pternistis.
 Both are in different tribes within the subfamily Pavoninae: Pternistis is placed with the Old World quails in the tribe Coturnicini, while the true francolins are placed with the junglefowl in the tribe Gallini.
 This recommendation was adopted in 2020 by Frank Gill and colleagues in the online list of world birds that they maintain on behalf of the International Ornithological Committee (IOC).
 The common name "spurfowl" is also used for the three Asian species that are placed in the genus Galloperdix.